The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

 \subsubsection{Analysis by category}

 We now break down the picture by category, showing the results in Figure~\ref{fig:ca_category}.
-As we previously pointed, we explicitly target websites from $25$ categories, each holding the top-$100$ websites for each of the considered countries.\footnote{We find a handful of websites belonging to more than one category.}
+We explicitly target websites of $24$ categories, each containing the top-$100$ websites for the considered countries.

-Figure~\ref{fig:ca_category_one} reports the percentage of websites of a given category that contain at least one Tracker.
-We sort categories from the highest to the lowest percentage of websites with Trackers in \BEFORE.
-For completeness, the top $x$-axis details the fraction of websites in such category where \TOOL accepts privacy policies.
-As before, there is a significant difference in the \BEFORE and \AFTER.
-An exception is the \textit{Adult} category, where the increase is marginal.
-This is likely due to the low number of websites with Privacy Banners ($20\%$) and confirms the peculiarity of the tracking ecosystem on Adult websites~\cite{vallina2019tales}.
-As observed in Figure~\ref{fig:ca_country_one}, considering \INTERNAL increases again the chance of encountering at least one Tracker.
+Starting from Figure~\ref{fig:ca_category_one}, we report the percentage of websites of a given category that contain at least one Tracker.
+As before, there is a large increase from \BEFORE to \AFTER.
+Exceptions are the \textit{Adult}, \textit{Law and Government} and \textit{Gambling} categories, where the confidence intervals overlap.
+For \textit{Adult} this is likely due to the low number of websites with Consent Banners ($20\%$) and confirms the peculiarity of the tracking ecosystem on Adult websites~\cite{vallina2019tales}.
+As previously observed in Figure~\ref{fig:ca_country_one}, performing \INTERNAL further increases the chance of encountering at least one Tracker, even though in this case the increase is limited and we observe some overlaps between \AFTER and \INTERNAL confidence intervals.